 Writing consistently doesn’t mean writing every day.
 Then what does it mean?

-I feel like writing consistently is basically committing to one project until you finish it.
+Let me explain, I feel like writing consistently is basically committing to one project until you finish it.

 Even though I spent 11 years on and off writing my work in progress novel During the Blue Hour I’m consistently committed to finishing it.
 And it’s something I always come back to no matter what I’m working on.